OpenCTI-Platform/docs/docs/deployment/managers.md

 ## File index manager

-The file indexing manager allows users to search for text content within files uploaded to the platform.
+The file indexing manager extracts and indexes the text content of the files, and stores it in the database.
-It extracts and indexes the text content of the files, and stores them in the database.
+It allows users to search for text content within files uploaded to the platform.

 More information can be found [here](../administration/file-indexing.md).